Pinterest Pixel

 Sigma Symbol

-One of the quickest ways to insert the Sigma symbol is simply copying and pasting it from another source.
-Whether you find it online, in another document, or from a character map tool, you can quickly place it into your Excel sheet.
+One of the quickest ways to insert the Sigma symbol is to copy and paste it from another source.

 STEP 1: Find the Sigma symbol (Σ) on a webpage or document.